What Should My Child Expect from Private Piano Lessons? A Guide to the First Three Months

 A professional teacher will usually take about 6 to 12 months to guide a student through each level, adjusting the speed based on how the child is progressing.
 The important thing for teachers, students, and parents is to be patient and give enough time to really master each skill before advancing.
 Some children might finish a level in 3 to 4 months, while others might take 6 months or longer, and that’s okay!
 There’s no one-size-fits-all timeline.

-At Lesson With You, our expert piano instructors create customized lesson plans tailored to the musical needs and lifestyles of children.
-With their professional tips, your child can improve their piano skills and learn various music without traveling.
+At Lesson With You, our warm, expert piano instructors offer high quality lessons tailored to the musical needs of children.
+With their guidance, your child can build real piano skills and make steady progress from the comfort of home.

 The first trial lesson is FREE!
 No Contracts Ever.